 How can you get cheap rail tickets in the UK?
 This is a question that I get asked a lot by readers who are visiting UK for the first time.
 First of all, nothing beats discovering UK than by train.
 Secondly, it is no secret that train travel in UK is not cheap and I’ve already covered in the blog before about how expensive UK train tickets can be compared to the rest of Europe.
 Even though I currently live in Germany , I still visit UK a few times a year and whenever possible, love taking the train.
 I’m always on the hunt for cheap train tickets, especially from London to Edinburgh, my old hunting ground and in the process I’ve picked up some cool money saving train hacks that I’d like to share with you today plus an exclusive money off discount code for your next train travel trip!

-If you are planning a trip to UK in the next few weeks, download the new Skyscanner Trains app ( please sign up via this link) sign up or login into your account, pick a train journey and use this code ‘BT3’ at checkout to get £3 off your first train ticket!
-Note, that this code is valid only till 18th November 2018
+PS: If you are planning a trip to UK in the next few weeks, download the new Skyscanner Trains app ( please sign up via this link) sign up or login into your account, pick a train journey and use this code ‘SKYRAIL’ at checkout to get £4 off train tickets!
+Note, that this code is valid only till 31ST JANUARY 2019 and must be used £2 in two separate transactions.

 If you have any issue with the code, please shoot me a line.
 Hope you find the app and tips below useful.
 I’m really impressed with the app so far- no booking fees, it saves your payment details for quick payment and also has a number of handy money saving features.
 Also worth sharing with you at this point that this post has been possible, courtesy of Skyscanner’s support but the views represented here are entirely my own-can always depend on my blog for the best and most unbiased advice.
 So, without further adieu, I share with my top 11 money saving UK train hacks